Platform compatibility tags

 • linux_x86_64

-The scheme defined in PEP 425 was insufficient for public distribution of wheel files (and *nix wheel files in general) to Linux platforms, due to the large ecosystem of Linux platforms and subtle differences between them.
+The simple scheme above is insufficient for public distribution of wheel files to Linux platforms, due to the large ecosystem of Linux platforms and subtle differences between them.

-Instead, PEP 600 defines the manylinux standard, which represents a common subset of Linux platforms, and allows building wheels tagged with the manylinux platform tag which can be used across most common Linux distributions.
+Instead, for those platforms, the manylinux standard represents a common subset of Linux platforms, and allows building wheels tagged with the manylinux platform tag which can be used across most common Linux distributions.

 In general, distributions built for older versions of the specification are forwards-compatible (meaning that manylinux1 distributions should continue to work on modern systems) but not backwards-compatible (meaning that manylinux2010 distributions are not expected to work on platforms that existed before 2010).